 - 2⅓ cups all-purpose flour

-- ⅔ cup plus 2 tbsp Dutch process unsweetened cocoa powder
+- ⅔ cup plus 2 tablespoon Dutch process unsweetened cocoa powder

 - 1½ cups sugar